Gayle King Spills Details About Meghan Markle’s Lavish Baby Shower

-Duchess of Sussex Meghan Markle’s New York City Baby Shower was only attended by a small group of friends, but one guest is already spilling a few details of the lavish, intimate event.
+Duchess of Sussex Meghan Markle’s New York City baby shower was only attended by a small group of friends, but one guest is already spilling a few details of the lavish, intimate event.

-According to the Daily Mail, Gayle King — one of the lucky few to score an invitation to the shower — gave royal watchers an inside scoop as to what went on during the celebration during an airing of her morning show CBS This Morning on Thursday, February 21.
+According to the Daily Mail, Gayle King — one of the lucky few to score an invitation to the shower — gave royal watchers an inside scoop as to what went on throughout the celebration.
+She did so during an airing of her morning show, CBS This Morning on Thursday, February 21.

-“A good time was had by all,” she said in response to her co-host Norah O’Donnell asking how it was.
+“A good time was had by all,” she said in response to her co-host, Norah O’Donnell, asking how it was.

-O’Donnell’s next question was in regards to the gift Gayle purchased for the Duchess’ first born, but aside from saying she thought it was “very nice,” the morning show host remained tight-lipped on her answer after revealing that Meghan had chosen to forego opening presents at the event, and for an incredibly sweet reason.
+O’Donnell’s next question was in regards to the gift Gayle purchased for the duchess’ first born, but aside from saying she thought it was “very nice,” the morning show host remained tight-lipped on her answer.
+King revealed that Meghan had chosen to forgo opening presents at the event — for an incredibly sweet reason.

 “She didn’t open any of the gifts because she wants to do that when she got back to London, when she and Harry are back together,” King said.

-While Gayle ultimately thought it was up to the Duchess to choose what details — if any — she wanted to share from the event, she did offer up one detail about an activity the guests participated in during the celebration.
+While Gayle ultimately thought it was up to the duchess to choose what specifics — if any — she wanted to share from the event, she did offer up one detail about an activity the guests participated in during the celebration.

 Meghan Markle's friends threw her a baby shower in New York's Upper East Side yesterday, with some big name guests in attendance, including Amal Clooney, Serena Williams and our very own @GayleKing!